yuichielectric/learning-lab-components/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature Request

-**Describe the problem/friction you are trying to solve** A clear and concise description of what the problem is, e.g. I have an issue when...
+**Describe the problem/friction you are trying to solve** A clear and concise description of what the problem is, e.g. I am always frustrated when...

 **Describe your ideal solution**
 A clear and concise description of what you want to happen, ideally including code snippets to demonstrate usage examples.